marios-zindilis/zindilis.com/about/books-wishlist.md

 Books Wishlist
 ==============

 Here's a list of books I would like to read, in case the urge to buy me a gift overcomes you.
+Note that after years of hoarding dead trees, I now prefer ebooks.

 Fiction
 -------